dmfrancisco/typeface-karmilla/README.md

 ```

 These files follow the same structure defined by the [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com)
-when the "Best Support" option is activated.
-Keep in mind that will these files include multiple formats,
+app when the "Best Support" option is activated.
+Keep in mind that while these files include multiple formats,
-your visitor's browser will only download the ones needed.
+the browser will only download the ones needed.

 ## Additional details